Philocoder93/bootstrap-mini-lesson/readme.md

 ```
 The most important part of using Bootstrap is just keeping the documents open and searching for the directions on what you're trying to implement.

 Don't know where to get started?
-No problem, Bootstrap provides a [basic template](http://getbootstrap.com/getting-started/#template) for you to star
+No problem, Bootstrap provides a [basic template](http://getbootstrap.com/getting-started/#template) for you to start building you site.
+Yes, you can just copy/paste that.

 ### Containers